ovh/public-cloud-examples/basics/README.md

         && sudo chmod 0755 /usr/local/bin/kubectl
 ```

-Example:

-- Get an existing Managed Kubernetes config file with the OVHcloud API and use the kubectl tool:
+<details><summary> 📍 Example : Get an existing Managed Kubernetes config file with the OVHcloud API and use the kubectl tool</summary>

 Get your Managed Kubernetes service id with this command: